 January 2017 not only rang in a new year but a new chance at life for a small cat in Chicago, Illinois.
 A utility worker in the city stumbled upon a shocking discovery in the basement of an elderly mans home.
 She was heartbroken to find a filthy cat, severely neglected and barely surviving in the location.
-She photographed the animal and contacted the Chicago Anti-Cruelty Society right away.
+He was a sweet Persian boy named Sinbad the Survivor.

-Investigators were called in and removed a 12 pound white male Persian cat named Sinbad from the abusive conditions.
+Investigators were called in and removed a 12 pound white male Persian cat from the abusive conditions.

 The team then began the slow process of helping him eat again and get back to a healthy weight.
-Luckily there was an experienced volunteer with special skills who was able to get Sinbad eating on his own after only about a week!
+Luckily there was an experienced volunteer with special skills.
+And they were able to get Sinbad eating on his own after only about a week!

 Once the lucky cat was feeling better, Elliott Serrano, the education manager at the shelter, stepped in to foster him until adopters could be found.
-The now loving feline sat on Elliott’s chest, purring and chirping his way into his heart.
+The now loving feline sat on Elliott’s chest, subsequently purring and chirping his way into his heart.

 According to Serrano, “Sinbad is doing quite well!
 For a while I was concerned that he would never be able to jump into bed without using pet stairs, because when I first brought him home his rear legs were weak and a bit atrophied.
 But he’s shown to be perfectly capable of jumping into bed and onto my dining room table.”